InderKumarRathore/DeviceUtil/README.md

 1.0.2

 ### Installation
-Add this into your pod file
+Add this in your pod file
 ```sh
 pod 'UIDeviceUtil', '1.0.2'
 ```